US Department of Justice Applied to Seize Iranian Grace 1 Supertanker in Gibraltar - Reports

 Commenting on the issue, a source in the Gibraltar government told the newspaper that a captain and three crew members of the Iranian tanker have already been released.

+The developments come after The Sun reported on Wednesday that Gibraltar’s Chief Minister Fabian Picardo will not apply to renew the order to detain the Grace 1 and that the tanker was due to be released later that day.

+“There is no reason to keep Grace 1 in Gibraltar a moment longer if we no longer believe it is in breach of sanctions against the Syrian regime.
+That is now the case, so you can expect to see her on her way tomorrow”, The Sun cited an unnamed source close to Picardo as saying.

-The Grace 1 was detained by the Gibraltar law enforcement, supported by UK marines on 4 July, on suspicions of transporting oil to Syria in violation of EU sanctions.
+The Iranian tanker was detained by the Gibraltar law enforcement, supported by UK marines on 4 July, on suspicions of transporting oil to Syria in violation of EU sanctions.
 Iranian Foreign Minister Javad Zarif slammed the seizure as an act of "pure piracy" which he said "sets a dangerous precedent".

 DETAILS TO FOLLOW